Awadje/100-Days-of-Code/log.md

 **Thoughts:** It was new working with rails test instead of Rspec and was great to experiment with it.
 Did a small API with Express and Mongo amazed by how little actual code was required

 **Link to work:** [Blog Repo](https://github.com/Awadje/RailsBlog), [API Repo](https://github.com/Awadje/SimpleAPINodeJS)

+### Day 3: July 16, 2017

+**Today's Progress**: Played around with  Javascript basics: Variables, Operators, Conditionals, Functions, Objects, Arrays and ES6.
+Easygoing on Sunday

+**Thoughts:** It was good to refresh these basic fundamentals, it's all about repetition.

+**Link to work:** [No URL]